qvantel/orcd-frontend/README.md

 You should now see the plugin displayed inside the panel you dropped the plugin into.
 You will now need to add a data source in order to retrieve data for the plugin.

 If your data source is setup, you'll want to access the **Metrics** for the dashboard.
-Click the titel of the panel and menu will appear, click the **Edit** option and a new section below the dashboard will appear.
+Click the title of the panel and menu will appear, click the **Edit** option and a new section below the dashboard will appear.
 You will now see a set of tabs.
 The amount may vary depending on your plugin, but the tab we're currently interested in is the **Metrics** tab.
 Here, you'll be able to setup the query for your data source.
 This query will be specific to the plugin you're using.

 To setup the Graphite query for the plugin, please see the documentation for the respective plugin: [GeoMap documentation](geomap_panel#metrics), [Heatmap documentation](heatmap_panel#metrics) and [Cassandra Health documentation](cassandra_health_panel#metrics)